lizbethrobledo/lizbethrobledo.github.io/README.md

       <h5>Brought you by Erica, Victoria, and William, June 23, 2023</h5>
       <div class="fakeimg" style="height:200px;">Image</div>
       <p>Erica: </p>
+            <p>1.
+Lovely teacher and is very understanding.
+Make sure you keep in contact with them though because it makes them have a better understanding of when you really need help or can’t complete an assignment in time.</p>
+            <p>2.
+Grades aren’t everything in her class and she does her best to give lots of mini assignments to get you lots of easy grades.</p>
+            <p>3.
+Doesn’t allow phones in class, and you can only do work or read once done with class work.</p>
+            <p>4.
+You will most likely be busy the entire class and won't have much free time.
+Writing and reading is very prominent in this class so don’t be surprised.</p>
       <p>Victoria: </p>
             <p>1.
 Do NOT wait for the last minute to do Mrs. Seward’s assignments.
 Do an even amount of work each day leading up to its due date.
 You don’t want to be up late on Sunday night starting an 800 word essay! </p>
             <p>2.
 Definitely go to the Writing Center for an extra 10 points on your assignment.
 The tutors will also give great tips on how to improve your writing. </p>